Lady Ryder is a shining example of the passion, determination and inspiration that makes Yorkshire women great.

 The Yorkshire Rose Award

-Every year we award women who have represented Yorkshire to an exceptional level, and who we think should be recognised and celebrated here in their own county.
+We also recognise women who have represented Yorkshire to an exceptional level and who we think should be celebrated here in their own county with our Yorkshire Rose Award.

 Book tickets for this event